Dalton Gang: Grat's escape

 Since Grat's location was in Fresno County, Kay telegraphed Sheriff Hensley in Fresno, and the two made plans to assemble a posse in Centerville.
 After pointing out the location of the camp, Middleton left in a hurry and the two posses spent the night on the living room floor of the nearby Elwood ranch.
 The next day, Christmas Eve, 1891, the posse of both Sheriff Kay and Sheriff Hensley woke up at three in the morning and ascended the mountain to Dalton's camp.
 It had been raining for several days prior, and it was so cold the ground was covered in ice.
 The posse reached Dalton's camp at nine and split into two groups in order to surround the camp, Kay leading one and Hensley the other.
 Kay and his men made their way to a rock ledge that Middleton told them would bring them within a few feet above Dalton's camp.

 Dalton Mountain, Fresno County, California, Christmas Eve 2019, as viewed from the Wonder Valley Ranch Resort.
 The traditional name for the mountain given by the Choinumne tribe of Yokuts is Piakchin.

 From their position, Kay and his deputies were fifty yards from Dalton and Dean, who were both discussing their plan to hunt one of Elwood's hogs for Christmas dinner.
 Kay's deputies were carrying ten gauge, double-barrel shotguns, loaded with buckshot, and they leveled them at Dalton.
 There was a moment where Dalton could have been shot in cold blood, and some of Kay's deputies wanted to do it, but Kay and Hensley would not allow it.
 Grat and Riley then made their way out of camp with their rifles on their backs and Kay decided they would set up an ambush and wait for their return.
 The men split into three groups to cover all approaches to the camp.

-Sheriff Hensley and deputy Ed McCardle where guarding a trail that led to the summit of small and narrow ridge.
+Sheriff Hensley and deputy Ed McCardle were guarding a trail that led to the summit of small and narrow ridge.
 Around eleven, they noticed Dalton and Dean returning from their hunt, so they sent deputy Perry Byrd to go and retrieve Kay.
 They hid behind some rocks and an oak tree and waited as one of the men approached them.
 They waited until the heavy bearded, two-hundred and thirty pound man was thirty feet from them.
 The lawmen aimed their rifles at the man and Hensley ordered him to drop his rifle and unbuckle his revolver belt.
 The man was Riley Dean and he did as he was told.
 Hensley grabbed Dean and took him over the ridge to Kay so they could handcuff him to an oak tree.